List of The Flash characters: Francine West

-Francine West (portrayed by Vanessa A. Williams; seasons 2–3) is Iris West's and Wally West's mother and Joe West's estranged wife.
+Francine West (portrayed by Vanessa A. Williams; seasons 2–3 and 9) is Iris West's and Wally West's mother and Joe West's estranged wife.
 Francine abandoned her family years prior to Joe taking Barry Allen in, out of guilt of endangering Iris through her drug abuse.
 After settling in Keystone City and following Wally's birth, Francine becomes sober from her addiction and a good mother to her son.
 After being diagnosed with MacGregor's syndrome (a terminal illness related to substance abuse), she tries to reconcile with her family and to entrust Wally to them before she dies.
 Joe and Iris forgive Francine on her deathbed and accept Wally as part of the family.

-Savitar later uses Francine's likeness to agitate Wally.

 Speed Force

-The Speed Force (portrayed primarily by Michelle Harrison; seasons 2-3 & 6–8) is an interdimensional cosmic force of nature behind speedsters' abilities.
-The Speed Force would help Barry and other speedsters during seasons 2, 3, 6, 7 and 8.
+The Speed Force (portrayed primarily by Michelle Harrison and occasionally by other actors; seasons 2–3 and 6–9) is an interdimensional cosmic force of nature behind speedsters' abilities.
+The Speed Force would help Barry and other speedsters.

 Introduced in season three

 Kara Zor-El / Kara Danvers / Supergirl

 Kara Zor-El / Kara Danvers / Supergirl (portrayed by Melissa Benoist; seasons 3–6) is Barry Allen's friend and ally from Earth-38 who is an extraterrestrial superhero from the doomed planet Krypton.
-They met after Barry accidentally breached the dimensional barrier separating his and Kara's universes when testing a tachyon device (see "Worlds Finest").
+She first met after Barry accidentally breached the dimensional barrier separating their universes when testing a tachyon device (see "Worlds Finest").
 Supergirl proves herself as a trusted ally after she travels to Earth-1 to help its heroes resist an alien invasion, and Oliver Queen and Barry entrusted her with a device that enables her to travel and communicate between her universe and theirs.
 She and her allies occasionally join Barry and other Earth-1 heroes on missions.
 Benoist reprises the role from Supergirl.